lechefran/mailbong/README.md

 go run . -config accounts.json
 ```

-Account email, provider, IMAP address, age, and cron values are loaded only from the JSON config.
+Account email, provider, IMAP address, password, age, cron, and blacklist API values are loaded only from the JSON config.

 The process stays running and triggers at matching times in local time.